 For many decades, the Sans-serif font has been a favorite for companies because of its no-nonsense form.
 While it may be simplistic in nature, the sans serif does not have any complicated details that may be hard to read sized up or down.

 Sans serif fonts are generally clean, modern and neutral.
-This font group is very versatile and readable, which are two great qualities to incorporate in logos.
+This font group is very versatile and readable, which are two great qualities to incorporate in custom logos.
 It’s one of the reasons why more and more large companies redesigned their logos using sans-serif type fonts.

 Nostalgia is an emerging theme in upcoming logo trends, but brands are giving it their own spin by adding little elements that enhance the impact of the font.
 Using a sans-serif base, then infusing different styles and weights give texts a delightful twist and keep it futuristic, which is another theme to look out for in 2020.